COPtoLON/TMRW/market expectations.md

+# Market expectations
+This document is meant to serve as a manifest to describe the company's expectations about the market it would be operating in.
+It could also be considered an operational expectation plan.
-This covers all your overarching views on markets, competitor landscapes, and key theoretical underpinnings.
+It will cover all our overarching views on markets, competitor landscapes, and key theoretical underpinnings.
 It might also serve as a “living” market outlook and theoretical playbook.

-Macro & Micro Market Theories
+# Macro & Micro Market considerations
+The markets, this company will be operating in, will have multiple layers.
+There will be:

-Macroeconomic factors: interest rates, inflation, global economic indicators.
+- Macroeconomic factors: interest rates, inflation, global economic indicators.
-Market microstructure considerations: liquidity, order book dynamics, transaction costs.
+- Market microstructure considerations: liquidity, order book dynamics, transaction costs.
-Theoretical frameworks (e.g., Efficient Market Hypothesis vs. Adaptive Market Hypothesis).
+- Theoretical considerations (e.g., Efficient Market Hypothesis vs. Adaptive Market Hypothesis).
+- external events
+- market participant effects

+# Operations considerations

+# Participants

+# Edges

+# Model

 Expectations & Scenario Analysis

 Core assumptions about market trends: bull/bear cycles, sector rotations.